What is Retirement Planning: A Step-By-Step Guide For Beginners

 1) 403(b)

-403(b) is a retirement plan designed for employees in public schools, healthcare, some religious institutions, and other tax-exempt organizations.
-It lets you automatically save part of your paycheck for the future.
+403(b) is a retirement plan designed for employees in public schools, healthcare, religious institutions, and other tax-exempt organizations.

-Most employees under age 50 may contribute up to $23,000 to a 403(b) in 2024, and up to $23,500 in 2025; based on age or years of service, they may be eligible to save more.
+With 403(b), you can automatically save part of your paycheck for the future.
+Most employees under the age of 50 can contribute up to $23,500 in 2025.
+However, based on your age or years of service, you may even be eligible to save more.

 Traditional 403(b): Contributions are made before taxes, reducing your taxable income now.